jlevy/og-equity-compensation/README.md

   for employees to have higher salaries than the company’s founders.
 - 🚧 What is risk and how should people think about risk tolerance?
   Good readings on this?
-- **Title**: Negotiating title and exact details of your role early on may not matter as much in a small and growing company, because your role and the roles of others may change a lot, and quickly.
+- **Title:** Negotiating title and exact details of your role early on may not matter as much in a small and growing company, because your role and the roles of others may change a lot, and quickly.
   It’s more important that you respect the founders and leaders of the company.